arpruss/custom-brainlink-firmware/README.txt

 The xboot folder contains the bootloader used to allow re-programming of the Brainlink's main firmware.
 You may modify the bootloader as well, but you will need to open Brainlink's case and attach hardware programmer (like the AVR-ISP mkII) to the ISP port to do so.

 Changes by Alexander Pruss:
+- load calibration data for ADC before use
+- arbitrary wave generator
 - fix buffer overflow bug in 'r' command
 - reduced stack usage
 - remove delay in responding to '*' command